 Healthy eating isn’t only good for you – it also happens to be one of the most effective ways to reduce your personal environmental footprint.
-Food & Agriculture is the #1 source globally of land clearing, deforrestation, species extinction and fresh water use.
-It is also a leading contributor of GHG emissions and hence climate change.
+Food & Agriculture is the #1 source globally of land clearing, deforestation, species extinction, and freshwater use.
+It is also a leading contributor to GHG emissions and hence climate change.

 There is unlikely to be a decision we make today (unless perhaps you’re booking a flight) that will have a greater impact on the environmental legacy we leave behind as what we decide to eat.
 Fortunately, following a few simple rules of thumb can drastically reduce our environmental footprint.
 The following are food choice tips that are both good for the planet and likely good for own health too.

 The biggest problem with animal products is that animals are, categorically speaking, bad at converting the calories they eat into calories that are available to us.